 Explore Chickasaw history and culture at the Council House Museum in Tishomingo!
 Dating back to the Trail of Tears removal to the Oklahoma settlement and statehood, the Chickasaw Council House Museum showcases why the Chickasaw Nation is known as 'Unconquered and Unconquerable.'

-The first Chickasaw Council House built on Indian Territory is preserved inside the museum, along with the largest collections of Chickasaw art, artifacts and archives.
+The first Chickasaw Council House built in Indian Territory is preserved inside the museum, along with large collections of Chickasaw art, artifacts and archives.
 Visitors can stop by the museum and peruse a fascinating array of souvenirs, books, music and Chickasaw language materials.
 Guests also enjoy browsing a beautiful collection of pottery, jewelry, beadwork and other artwork by Chickasaw artists.

 The Chickasaw Council House Museum is located in Capitol Square in Tishomingo next to the Chickasaw National Capitol Building.
 Admission to the museum is free and open to the public on Tuesdays through Fridays from 8:00 a.m. to 5:00 p.m. and Saturday from 10:00 a.m. to 4:00 p.m.
 Plan a fun and educational trip to the Chickasaw Council House Museum today and come experience a captivating world of Chickasaw history culture!